-In the final part of this document we present recommendations for the further development of the PersonAAL system based on the reviewed and collected information.
+In this document we present recommendations for the further development of the PersonAAL system based on the reviewed and collected information.
 We emphasize the legal and ethical boundaries of sharing personal information.
 Within the defined framework, we will aim to provide the needed flexibility for the elderly and informal caregivers in order to negotiate a level of information sharing adapted to the character of their relationship.